Ho Chi Minh Thought: Ideology

 Ho Chi Minh Thought emphasizes a gradual transition to socialism.
-Similar to Socialism with Chinese Characteristics, it places emphasis on the role of the development of the productive forces.
+Similar to Socialism with Chinese characteristics, it places emphasis on the role of the development of the productive forces.
 According to Ho Chi Minh, when entering the period of transition to socialism, the Vietnamese economy was a largely outdated agricultural economy that had not yet undergone capitalist development.
 In particular, he paid special attention to the fundamental contradiction of the transition period, which is the conflict between the country's high development needs and the socio-economic situation of the working class.
 Ho Chi Minh Thought also stresses learning from the experiences of other socialist countries in building socialism and making use of international aid and cooperation.

 Although Ho Chí Minh believed that Vietnam had entered the stage of transition to socialism in 1954, he also thought that Vietnam was still "a democratic regime in which people are the masters" and not a socialist state.
 According to him, to reach the socialist stage of development, the development of the state sector was of utmost importance, as its absence would lead to failure.

 This discussion over the transition to socialism continued in the 21st century.
 The platform of the 11th National Congress held in January 2011 stated: "This is a profound and thorough revolutionary process and a complicated struggle between the old and the new for qualitative changes in all aspects of social life.
 It is essential to undergo a long period of transition with several steps of development and several mixed social and economic structures".

 According to Nguyễn Phú Trọng, who became the party's General Secretary in 2011, socialist factors of development compete with non-socialist factors, which includes the features of capitalism, during the transition to socialism.
-Nguyễn said: "Along with positive aspects, there will always be negative aspects and challenges that need to be considered wisely and dealt with timely and effectively.
+Trọng said: "Along with positive aspects, there will always be negative aspects and challenges that need to be considered wisely and dealt with timely and effectively.
 It is a difficult struggle that requires spirit, fresh vision, and creativity.
 The path to socialism is a process of constantly consolidating and strengthening socialist factors to make them more dominant and irreversible.
 Success will depend on correct policies, political spirit, leadership capacity, and the fighting strength of the Party".